PCG06/pokerevelation/README.md

     - Buyable Pokémon with complete sets! `*`
     - Dynamic move type, power and accuracy!
 - **Story features**
-    - New region with custom story!
+    - New region with custom story! `*`
     - Regional dex of 395 Pokémon from Generations 1-9!
     - Custom Gym Leaders! `*`
     - Custom Pokémon League tournament! `*`
+    - Evolution and Catching Limitation!
     - New events! `*`